gkwa/feathercarver/README.md

 # Feathercarver

 Feathercarver is a Python tool designed to fix broken Markdown links in files.
-It can handle various types of Markdown links, including those with titles, and can process multiple files at once.
+It can handle various types of Markdown links, including those with titles, and can process multiple files or directories at once.

 ## Features

 - Fixes broken Markdown links split across multiple lines
 - Preserves code blocks and inline code
 - Handles links with titles (both single and double quotes)
-- Processes multiple files in a single run
+- Processes multiple files or directories in a single run
 - Maintains the original file structure and content outside of links

 ## Installation